solomonalem/reactpo/README.md

 # Description

-Solo-portfolio is a personal website listing some of my works and  introduction of my professional skills.
+Solo-portfolio is a personal website listing some of my works and an introduction to my professional skills.

 ## Table of Contents